Xiang-Wangs/xiang-wangs.github.io/_pages/team.md

   <!-- 右侧列：占三分之二 -->
   <div style="flex: 2; padding: 10px;">
+<strong>Qian Liu</strong>
 Qian Liu is currently a Ph.D candidate at Medical Psychological Center, the Second Xiangya Hospital of Central South University.
 She is working on a series of research programs related to “The neural mechanisms of obsessive-compulsive disorder” using multi-modal MRI and machine learning.
 Her Ph.D program is focused on the role of habenula in the pathology of OCD patients.
 Qian received her Master's degree in Psychology from the [South China Normal University](https://www.scnu.edu.cn/).
   </div>
 </div>